National Liberation Army (Macedonia)

 The National Liberation Army (NLA; Ushtria Çlirimtare Kombëtare, abbr.
 UÇK; Ослободителна народна армија, abbr.
-ONA), also known as the Macedonian UÇK (UÇK Maqedonase; Македонска УЧК), was an ethnic Albanian militia that operated in the Republic of Macedonia in 2001 and was closely associated with the Kosovo Liberation Army (KLA).
-Following the 2001 insurgency in Macedonia, it was disarmed through the Ohrid Framework Agreement, which gave greater rights and autonomy to the state's Macedonian Albanians.
+ONA), also known as the Macedonian UÇK (UÇK Maqedonase; Македонска УЧК), was an ethnic Albanian militia that initiated the insurgency in the Republic of Macedonia in 2001 and was closely associated with the Kosovo Liberation Army (KLA).
+Following the insurgency, it was disarmed through the Ohrid Framework Agreement, which gave greater rights and autonomy to the state's Macedonian Albanians.

 Background and foundation

 In 1992–1993, ethnic Albanians created the Kosovo Liberation Army (KLA) which started attacking police forces and secret-service officials who abused Albanian civilians in 1995.
 Starting in 1998, the KLA was involved in frontal battle, with increasing numbers of Yugoslav security forces.
 Escalating tensions led to the Kosovo War in February 1998.

 After the end of the Kosovo War in 1999 with the signing of the Kumanovo agreement, a 5-kilometer-wide Ground Safety Zone (GSZ) was created.
 It served as a buffer zone between the Yugoslav Army and the Kosovo Force (KFOR).
 In June 1999, a new Albanian militant insurgent group was formed under the Liberation Army of Preševo, Medveđa and Bujanovac (UÇPMB), which started training in the GSZ.
 The group began attacking Serbian civilians and police, which escalated into an insurgency.

 The NLA was founded in 1999 and led by former KLA commander Ali Ahmeti, a nephew of one of the founders of the KLA.
 Ahmeti organized the NLA from former KLA and UÇPMB fighters from Kosovo, Albanian insurgents from the Liberation Army of Preševo, Medveđa and Bujanovac in Serbia, young Albanian radicals, nationalists from Macedonia, and foreign mercenaries.
 With the signing of the Končulj Agreement in May 2001, the former KLA and UÇPMB fighters next moved to western Macedonia where the NLA was established, which fought against the Macedonian government in 2001.
 The acronym was the same as the KLA's in Albanian.
+According to former NLA leaders, the whole 2001 insurgency in Macedonia was planned in exile near Lucerne, Switzerland, from 1999.
 A NLA communiqué from 30 January 2000 claimed responsibility for attacks on police stations in Skopje and Oslomej.
 NLA had the strong support of the Albanian community and many Albanians joined it.